Udta Punjab

+The film faced pre-release controversy, particularly from the Central Board of Film Certification (CBFC) and some political figures in Punjab, who accused it of defaming the state by exaggerating or misrepresenting the drug crisis ahead of the 2017 Punjab Legislative Assembly election.
+Post-release, the film was generally well-received for highlighting a genuine public health issue, though some critics and commentators argued that it overemphasised addiction among ethnic Punjabi youth.
+Studies indicate that while migrant labourers from states such as Bihar and Uttar Pradesh (who comprise a significant portion of manual workers in Punjab) are disproportionately affected in certain low-wage sectors—sometimes exploited by employers providing drugs to extend working hours—the majority of opioid-dependent individuals in the state are local residents, including educated and employed ethnic Punjabis.
+Notably, one of the film's central characters (played by Alia Bhatt) is a Bihari migrant labourer who falls into addiction and exploitation, reflecting this aspect of the crisis.

+Punjab has one of India's highest per-capita rates of opioid dependence (approximately 0.84% in 2015, roughly four times the national average), with the state ranking second nationally (after Uttar Pradesh) in absolute numbers of opioid users and among the top states for prevalence of illicit opioids and injection drug use.
+Certain North-Eastern states (e.g., Mizoram, Nagaland) report higher prevalence for specific substances in some metrics, but Punjab consistently ranks in the top tier overall for opioids and related harms.

 On 4 June 2016, the Central Board of Film Certification, India sought a stay on the film's release citing that the themes dealt with in the film were too vulgar for the general audience.
 As a result, the producers were directed to make a total of 89 cuts in the film.
 However, on 13 June 2016, the Bombay High Court struck down the stay and gave permission for the film's national release, albeit with a single cut in the screenplay.
 The film was released worldwide on 17 June 2016.
 Made on a budget of ₹340 million, Udta Punjab was a commercial success and earned approximately ₹960 million worldwide.
-It received positive reviews from critics, with praise for its direction, story, screenplay, music and performances of the cast.
+It received acclaim from critics, with praise for its direction, story, screenplay, music and performances of the cast.

-At the 62nd Filmfare Awards, Udta Punjab received a leading 9 nominations, including Best Film, Best Director (Chaubey), Best Actor (Shahid Kapoor), Best Supporting Actress (Kareena Kapoor) and Best Supporting Actor (Dosanjh), and won 4 awards including Best Actress (Bhatt) and Best Actor (Critics) (Shahid Kapoor).
+At the 62nd Filmfare Awards, Udta Punjab received a leading 9 nominations, including Best Film, Best Director (Chaubey), Best Actor (Shahid Kapoor), Best Supporting Actress (Kapoor Khan) and Best Supporting Actor (Dosanjh), and won 4 awards including Best Actress (Bhatt) and Best Actor (Critics) (Shahid Kapoor).